 Straddles: Used when expecting a strong stock move, but not sure in which direction.

 Strangles: Similar to a straddle.

 Getting the right options broker is vital for any options trader.
 We consider what to look for – including cost, tools, education, customer service and user interface – so that you can match your knowledge and experience with the best broker for you.

 And then we review some of the main brokers: which is the best?

 We look at the following popular brokers, used by amateur traders with different levels of skill and experience:

 Interactive Brokers: Full service broker particularly good for international trading products

 OptionsXpress: Specialised broker now owned by Charles Schwabb

 OptionsHouse: Value broker offering a good no frills service

 Each section is packed with valuable information to help you master the world of options trading.
 If you have any questions then don’t hesitate to contact me via the contact page.
+(I own this site and Epsilon Business Credit too).
 In the meantime best of luck and enjoy the site.